 Okay, maybe not that long ago but at least since PTFE tape has been around which is quite some time.
 The question we get asked is whether you should use PTFE tape on compression fittings.

 To answer that question, this article will explore PTFE tape, its uses and whether or not it can be used on compression fittings.

 PTFE tape (polytetrafluoroethylene) is also known as Teflon tape or plumber’s tape and is a type of thread lubricant used for waterproofing and to prevent threads from seizing.

 It was originally used in the military to make machinery run more smoothly by reducing friction between moving parts.
 However, due to its water-sealing properties, it has been adapted for many other applications including plumbing fittings and sealing joints on fuel lines.

 In plumbing, PTFE tape is used to wrap around threaded parts of a pipework connection to create a seal against leakage.

-PTFE tape is extremely flexible and waterproof making it perfect to wrap around and press into the threads of plumbing fittings.
+PTFE tape is extremely flexible and waterproof making it perfect to wrap around and press into the threads of plumbing fittings such as showerheads.
 Once the thread is then done up, the threaded part of the connection also becomes sealed preventing any water from escaping.

 Should You Use PTFE Tape on Compression Fittings?